 Welcome, future Rams!
-Now that #SuffolkSaidYes, follow our enrollment checklist to see what to do and when to do it in order to get ready to join the Suffolk Community!
+Now that #SuffolkSaidYes, follow our enrollment checklist to see important next steps as you get ready to join the Suffolk Community!

 ☑ Be Admitted to the Ramily!

 ☐ Apply for Financial Aid, If You Haven’t Already

 If you're applying for aid, fill out the FAFSA form as soon as possible.
 Here's all the information you’ll need to get going.

 ☐ Confirm & Submit Your Enrollment Deposit